Ahmed-Bahgat-Salama/ViraRank/README.md

 📖 API Endpoint Documentation
 Here are the main endpoints that the client application can consume.

-Base URL: The root URL for all endpoints is your localhost address (e.g., https://localhost:7186).
+Base URL: The root URL for all endpoints is your local server address (e.g., https://localhost:7224) or the public URL provided by a tunneling service like ngrok.

 Authentication
 Endpoint